Cameron-IPFSPodcasting/podcastnode-Umbrel/README.md

 ![image](https://user-images.githubusercontent.com/103131615/163454975-e0b52b3c-a6bf-42ce-920b-291091c00c0f.png)

-To unstall the app (!!!
+To uninstall the app (!!!
 This will delete your IPFS configuration and all the files in your IPFS repository !!!)...

 	./scripts/app uninstall ipfs-podcasting